Our top pick: 3 Step Divorce

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

 Attorney fees can significantly drive up your divorce bill.
-Fortunately, not all divorces require a lawyer.
-You can get, fill out and file your divorce papers without a costly attorney.
+Fortunately, not all divorces require a lawyer: Receive, fill out and file your divorce papers without paying an attorney.

 You might consider DIY divorce papers if you and your spouse: